 This may never have been something you have thought about, but have you ever wondered if your dog has depression?
-Dogs can get depressed just like humans, making it important to look for signs, working out triggers and also ensuring that the well-being of your dog is being monitored.
+Dogs can get depressed just like humans, making it important to look for signs, work out triggers, and also ensuring that the well-being of your dog is being monitored.

 Here are some classic signs of depression in dogs:

 - They can become inactive, lethargic and uninterested in things they once enjoyed, such as going for walks and playing.
 They become slower in things they are doing with no interest, which isn’t due to a physical condition such as old age.

 - They can become withdrawn and prefer to be on their own.
 They’ll get up and walk into a different room to get away from humans or other animals and get annoyed when disturbed.

 - Changes in appetite.
 When a dog is depressed, they can start to eat less or more food.

 - Their sleeping habits change and they’ll sleep more than they normally do.

 - They lick their paws which can be a way of them soothing themselves emotionally.

 - They may become aggressive with other dogs and humans and give a warning when someone goes near them.

 - They may begin to refuse water.
 This can lead to dehydration and become a serious problem.